 You are given a dictionary which is a collection of n different non-empty words consisting of lowercase English letters.
+The words can contain only the first ten letters of the alphabet.

 Two players take turns.
-A turn consists in mentioning a letter.
+A turn consists in mentioning a letter from the first ten letters of the alphabet.
 One can not mention a letter which was already mentioned by one of the players.
 A player loses the game when, after she mentions a letter, it is possible to compose a word from the dictionary using only the mentioned letters.
 Each mentioned letter can be used several times if needed.